rsef899/MazeRobotAlgorithim12/README.md

 If you're on macOS or Linux, you can simply just install the dependencies listed above, and then run `./build.sh`.

-If you're on Windows, you have to do incite the CMake chant:
+If you're on Windows, you have to incant the CMake chant:
 ```pwsh
 mkdir build # Create a build directory
 cd build && cmake .. # Build from that directory so the build files are in one place